 consequences of GMO food.
 I've read enough to not want to take a chance.
 Do

-Organic meat, fish and poultry are healthier for you, which leads to another great reason to eat organic food.
+Another one of the advantages of organic food is that the meats, fish and poultry are healthier for you.
 Organically raised animals are raised without dangerous chemicals, growth hormones or antibiotics.
 Pesticides used in ordinary farming don't just affect the animal that eats it first.
 They accumulate in their tissues (mostly fat).
 Animals on top of the food chain get the highest concentration of these chemicals.
 Conventional animals are full of toxins and dirt.
 Did you know that farmed salmon producers add coloring to the food for the fish to make the fish appear pink in color like they do in the wild.

 A cow, chicken or pig will retain most of the pesticides it has ever eaten (directly or indirectly through other animals).
 Factory farm animals are fed great quantities of (polluted) fish, food doused in pesticides and fed many unnatural compounds never eaten by wild animals.